 You'll also need checks, IDs, credit card information, bank account information, your vehicle manual or at least a digital copy, any car maintenance history documents and any relevant medical documents or other personal items for yourself and your family.

 PRO TIP: Make multiple copies of all your important documents before you leave on your trip.
 Keep the originals in a safe place you never need to access, and rely on the copies for day-to-day organization.
 That way you're sure to keep the originals safe and dry when you need them.
-Or just download Togo today!
+Or just download the Togo RV app today!

 Safe, secure, smudge-free

 Just as important as having the right papers is properly storing them in a safe place, away from any moisture or excessive temperatures.
 A waterproof folder is a great way to keep your documents dry and reduce exposure to humidity.

 If you really want to up your organization game, bring along a clipboard or notebook to hold your checklist while you update lists and mark your progress.

 Make it easy on yourself and get access to your Togo RV Packing Checklist now.